Disaster Loan Program

 Congressman Rogers could not attend this year due to pressing business in Washington, D.C., but provided a message via video during the symposium.

 “I’m thrilled to have our federal contractors back in Kentucky’s Fifth Congressional District, and in the same room as our local manufacturing companies.
 I have always believed that the Southern and Eastern Kentucky region has what it takes to compete for more federal contracts.
 We have the best workforce in the country, we have competitive energy rates, competitive wages, and we’re located in one of the most beautiful parts of the country,” said Congressman Rogers, Dean of the House.
-“The Department of Defense awards more than $350 billion in federal contracts each year, and I want to make sure our region is in the race for more of those jobs.
+“The Department of Defense awards more than $350 billion in federal contracts each year, and I want to make sure our region is in the running for more of those jobs.
 Thanks to SKED, our local companies are now receiving the information, certifications and training necessary to compete.”

 Schena encouraged other businesses to invest in Eastern Kentucky and to give the region a chance to prove it has the workforce, tenacity, and skills to compete globally.